NguyenDangXuanLinh/NewYorkBike-Rental-Trip-Time-Prediction-Model-GoogleBigQuery/README.md

-# Linear Regression with Prediction Features in Mobile Application
+# Mobile Bike Rental Trip Time Prediction Model with Linear Regression

 ## Project Objectives
 The goal of this project is to develop a predictive model that enable customers to know the predicted average trip time and cost estimation for the ride if they provide their departure and arrival station.